chipsalliance/fpga-interchange-schema/docs/bel_and_site_design.md

 synthesis tool operates on the **cell library**, which should be designed to expose logic elements at a useful level of granularity.

-As a concrete example, a LUT4 element is techinically just two LUT3 elements, connected by a mux (e.g. MUXF4), a LUT3 element is just two LUT2 elements, connected by a mux (e.g. MUXF3), etc. If the outputs of those interior muxes are not accessible to the place and route tool, then exposing those interior function muxes as cells in the cell library is not a useful.
+As a concrete example, a LUT4 element is technically just two LUT3 elements, connected by a mux (e.g. MUXF4), a LUT3 element is just two LUT2 elements, connected by a mux (e.g. MUXF3), etc. If the outputs of those interior muxes are not accessible to the place and route tool, then exposing those interior function muxes as cells in the cell library is not as useful.

 Cell definitions should be granular enough that the synthesis can map to them, but not so granular that the place and route tool will be making few if any choices.
 If there is only one legal placement of the cell, it's value is relatively low.

-## Drawing site boundries
+## Drawing site boundaries

 When designing an FPGA interchange device resource for a new fabric, one important consideration is where to draw the site boundary.
 The primary goal of lumping BELs within a site is to capture some local congestion due to fanout limitations.
-Interior static routing muxes and output muxes may accomidate significantly fewer signals than the possible number of BELs that drive them.
+Interior static routing muxes and output muxes may accommodate significantly fewer signals than the possible number of BELs that drive them.
 In this case, it is important to draw the site boundary large enough to capture these cases so as to enable the local congestion to be resolved during either packing for clustered approaches, or during placement during unclustered approaches.
 In either case, local congestion that is strongly placement dependant must be resolved prior to general routing, unless a fused placement and routing algorithm is used.

+### FF control sets routing

+A common case worth exploring is FF control sets, e.g. SR type signals and CE type signals.
+In most fabric SLICE types, the SR and CE control signals are shared among multiple rows of the SLICE.
+This is a common example of local site congestion, and the site boundary should typically encompass all BELs that share this kind of local routing for all the reasons discussed above.

+Another consideration with control signals is the presence of control signal constraints that cannot be expressed as local routing congestion.
+For example, if a set of BELs share whether the SR control line is a set or reset (or async set or async reset), it is common to expand the site boundary to cover the BELs that share these implicit configurations.
+The constraint system in the device resources is designed to handle this kind of non-routing driven configuration.

 ## Drawing BEL boundaries